bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 - Multiple ways to show featured projects on homepage? (text only posts should be able to be featured somehow too?)

 - Navigation links…
-if I don't want to put those “pages” in the root folder, so as to make them sensically organized with the rest of the site structure; can I do that…
+if I don't want to put those “pages” in the root folder, so as to make them sensically organized with the rest of the site structure; can I do that… ?
+I guess what I'm saying is how do I tell ruhoh those pages exists as root level pages, but put their main content also in the sub-directories I created for the other bits of the sections?
+(this is important for Who We Are, What We Do, and Tell Us About You pages)